 - Prepare for a culture shock - read up on the country's religion, culture and customs, speak to other travellers and check relevant online guides and forums.

 6. What to buy before you go

 When you set off, you only need the basics, so your gap year packing list should only really include:

-- a rucksack that fits and won't hurt your back (a good weight is between 50 and 65 litres, but don't go above this as 75 litres is too heavy).
+- a rucksack that fits and won't hurt your back (a good weight is 55 or 65 litres, but don't go above this as 75 litres is too heavy).
 Pack it and try walking around with it on for several hours

 - limited clothing, as you can buy items while you're there